About Jim

 I realized recently that next year I will have played some sort of instrument the last 40 years.
 That both is an accomplishment and a realization that makes one feel a little more sage than you really wanted.
 I life with music at its core has been very rewarding, empowering, nurturing, and instructive.
 So much of who I am is centered around being a musician, husband, and father (not necessarily in that order, but my family will say that is the order I impose on them).

 Though the last twenty years I’ve focused on primarily blues mandolin (with forays into rock and old-time), I also play bluegrass banjo, electric guitar, and electric and acoustic bass.
-I have played in a series of electric blues bands (including The Forecasters who released a CD in 1998 called Too Damn Cold) playing electric guitar and sometimes bass.
-In the early 1990s my brother Phil and I had several southern rock bands with me on electric guitar and him on bass and vocals.
+I have played in a series of electric blues bands (including The Forecasters who released a CD in 1998 called Too Damn Cold) playing electric guitar.
+In the early 1990s my brother Phil and I had several southern rock bands with me on electric guitar.

-But in the 1980s, my initiation into the acoustic world is what started me down the path of banjo and mandolin.
+In the 1980s my initiation into the acoustic world is what started me down the path of banjo and mandolin.
 I started playing banjo and mandolin in the early 1980s after seeing New Grass Revival on Austin City Limits.
-I took to banjo right away and learned enough mandolin to sub on it in a bluegrass band or two.
+I took to banjo right away and learned enough mandolin to sub on it in a few bluegrass bands.

 It’s funny that I’ve really had three distinct periods in my life where I was associated with one instrument more than another.
 In my teens (the 1980s), I was almost exclusively a banjoist.
 In my twenties (the 1990s), I was exclusively an electric guitarist.
 Over the last two decades, it has been mandolin, truly one of the loves of my life next to kids and wife.